bluz71/vim-moonfly-colors/README.md

 host terminal be configured with a specific color palette.
 In that case the legacy _moonfly_ `cterm` 256 color terminal theme will be used.

-:bell: Nowadays it is strongly recommened to use a true color terminal with a modern version of Vim or Neovim with `termguicolors` set.
+:bangbang: Nowadays it is **strongly** recommended to use a true color terminal with a modern version of Vim or Neovim with `termguicolors` set.

 If that is not possible, then the [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator) must be configured